 Early in my career, my boss recommended that I meet regularly with each of my direct reports.
+In other words, I should do a one-on-one meeting with my team.
 He knew it would both improve their productivity and improve my relationship and influence with my team members.

 I thought it was a great idea!
 And since I wanted the time to be as productive as possible, I spent weeks trying to figure out how to structure the meetings and when to schedule them.